Farm & Production Data

 - Patio •

 - Tube test in the middle of coffee lots to figure out whether coffee is dry enough to be measured for 11% moisture content.
 If it sticks to the tube, it still needs drying.
 If it doesn’t, moisture content reading is taken.

-Number of people employed at farm: 18 permanent; 100-150 temporary/seasonal pickers.
+Number of people employed at farm: 5 permanent; 15-20 pickers.
 A law was recently passed in Guatemala that requires employers to register workers as employees and this provides them with government social and healthcare benefits that they didn’t previously have access to.